 Many people playing at a high level in society have spent their lives cultivating those core competencies in other fields.

-So when they get involved, they’re not starting from scratch.
+So when they get involved in network marketing, they’re not starting from scratch.

-They’ve already developed the skills, they’re just applying those skills to a another field.
+They’ve already developed the skills and business relationships, they’re just applying those skills to a another field.

 It’s the gift that keeps on giving.